vibbio/website/source/page-content/home/hero.md

-# VIBBIO is video on demand
+# VIBBIO is video production on demand

-The way we communicate is changing.
-Video is quickly becoming one of the most important tools for companies to stand out online.
+We help brands connect with their customers through engaging video content.